su77ungr/CASALIOY/README.md

 <!--suppress HtmlDeprecatedAttribute -->

+>  Critical Notice: GGUF was introduced by the llama.cpp team on August 21st 2023.
+It is a replacement for GGML, which is no longer supported by llama.cpp.
+The main branch will keep using the deprecated variant.
+Switch to the gguf-fix branch for GGUF support.

 <div align="center">
       <h4>
       Helpful?
 Keep it running <a href="https://www.buymeacoffee.com/cassowary" target="_blank"><img src="https://github.com/su77ungr/CASALIOY/assets/69374354/1de2e6a1-d4ee-44a8-baf1-db4f2765b833" alt="Buy Me A Coffee" height="20" width="20"></a>